Find and bid on auctions from 50+ marketplaces. Thousands of liquidation auctions. Hundreds of product categories. All lot sizes and conditions.

 Once you are approved to buy on one (or more) of our marketplaces, you can log into your marketplace and begin bidding online.
 B-Stock uses several key features throughout our auction process to simulate a fair “live” auction model (but without the fast-talking auctioneer!).
 This post will guide you through the basic steps of placing a bid and teach you key bidding terms – like proxy and popcorn – to get you in on the auction action.

 Each auction will have a box where you can enter your maximum bid; remember, your maximum bid will need to be equal to or greater than the minimum allowable bid amount listed below the box.
 Once the amount has been entered, click the “Bid Now” button.
 The system will have you confirm your bid amount.
-Be sure to double check the amount before confirming your bid.
-(The look of each “bid” area might vary from
+Be sure to double-check the amount before confirming your bid.
+(The look of each “bid” area might vary from marketplace to marketplace but the steps remain the same.)

 Let’s say there is an auction that interests you with a starting bid of $1000.
 You decide the highest you would pay for the auction is $5000, so you enter that as your maximum bid.
 You are now winning the auction at $1000.
 If another bidder comes in and bids $1100 as their maximum, then your bid of $5000 will automatically outbid them one increment higher as your proxy.
 You are now winning the auction at $1125 without ever having to bid a second time to make sure you stay the high bidder.
 The system will continue to automatically outbid other bidders as your proxy, but will never exceed your maximum bid of $5000.